raganwald/raganwald.github.com/_posts/2014-10-24-fun-with-named-functions.md

 The function `rank` is defined in the function declaration `function rank () { return "Captain"; }`.
 We use the function `rank` in the statement `return rank() + " Reginald Thistleton";`.
 We can deduce two things from this:

 1. Declaring a named function binds the function to the name in its surrounding environment.
 That's why we can use the function `rank` within the function `officer`.
-Likewise, `officer` is declared in the global environment, and that's why we can use it on the Node command line (or wherever we're testing this code).
+Likewise, `officer` is declared in the global environment, and that's why we can use it on the Node command line (or wherever we're testing this code).<br/><br/>
 1. We can declare a named function anywhere and its binding can be used *everywhere*.
 That's why we can declare `rank` at the bottom of the function, but use it at the top.

 That's a function declaration.
 What about function *expressions*?
 As we know, we can declare a function in an expression, meaning we can use it anywhere, like this: